 Parenting Coordination

-a fully completed data form
+- a fully completed data form

-a completed intake form
+- a completed service form

-• a copy of the court order
+- a copy of the court order (click here for a sample)

 For some parents, conflict continues to create distress for them and their children beyond the divorce.
 Problems may arise over issues that are not specifically addressed in their parenting plan.
 For example, the parenting plan may say that parents decide together on extra-curricular activities for their children but may not indicate how to deal with disagreements about these activities.
 When a conflict arises, children often feel caught in the middle.
 This situation may put them at greater risk for emotional and behavioral problems—e.g., poor school performance, anxiety, uncontrollable anger, and depression.